Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Endometriosis is a problem that affects your reproductive organs and menstrual cycle.
 It can cause cramps and pain during your periods.
 Or you may have pelvic pain the whole month.
 If you have this problem and it’s not treated, it can affect your health.
 But with early diagnosis and treatment, it can be managed.

 With endometriosis, tissue inside the uterus begins to grow where it should not.
-This endometrial tissue can also grow on the ovaries, bowels, or on the walls of your pelvic cavity.
-During your menstrual period, this extra tissue swells with blood.
+This endometrial tissue can also grow on the ovaries, the bowels, or on the walls of your pelvis.
+During your period, this extra tissue swells with blood.
 The tissue may also release tiny drops of blood.
 The swelling and blood irritate nearby tissues.
 This causes pain and cramps.
 This irritation may cause scar tissue to form.
 This scar tissue can bind organs together.
 It can also cause problems getting pregnant (infertility).

 If you have endometriosis, you may have 1 or more of these symptoms:

 Cramps and menstrual pain